Free agent pass rusher Ziggy Ansah visiting Seahawks, report says

 Because Ansah is an unrestricted free agent, his signing would factor into the compensatory pick formula for 2020.
 Seattle currently is on track to get four, and general manager John Schneider has said maxing out the comp picks was a priority in free agency this season.

 However, since Seattle was able to turn its four 2019 picks into 11 over the weekend, it may feel a little better about potentially losing one of its 2020 comp picks if need be.
-Signings from May 7 and on will not count against the formula so the Seahawks — or any team wanting Ansah— could just wait until then to make the signing.
+Signings from May 7 and on will not count against the formula so the Seahawks — or any team wanting Ansah — could just wait until then to make the signing.
 But if they can’t wait, at this point they may feel it worth it to lose a pick.

 Nick Korte of OvertheCap.com calculated that as long as Seattle signed Ansah for less than “about $8 million” per year then the Seahawks wouldn’t lose the third- or fourth-round picks they appear to have coming in 2020 and instead would lose a sixth- or seventh-rounder.